 The U.S. economy:

-There are multiple factors contributing to the stock market’s bad performance.
+There are multiple factors contributing to the stock market’s lousy performance.
 For one, the United State’s GDP has decreased for the first time since quarter two in 2020, causing investors to fear and panic.
-But if we expand our time frame, we can see that one minor disruption in some quarters can hardly change the U.S. GDP’s uprising trend.
-The increasing trend is still steady in situations where the GDP dropped by 2.5%(in 2009).
-(Source: Macrotrends) There is no need to be scared of a minor decrease in one quarter as the economy has recovered and grown based on historical patterns.
-Looking at the graphs below, the U.S GDP has fluctuated over the years as the U.S experienced the Cold War, Dot Com Bubble, and the 2008 Financial Crisis.
-However, the decrease of GDP when these crises happened is insignificant as the graphs show that the GDP eventually recovers.
+But if we expand our time frame, we can see that one minor disruption in a few quarters is a mere blimp compared to the long-term U.S. GDP’s secular uprising trend.
+There is no need to be scared of a minor decrease in one, two, or even three quarters.
+As per the graphs below, the U.S GDP has fluctuated over the years as the U.S experienced Cold War, Dot Com Bubble, and the 2008 Financial Crisis.
+However, the short-term decrease in GDP when these crises happened is insignificant compared to the long-term GDP trend, which is a rising secular trend.

 However, we need to view these problems in the current context.
 With inflation rising, it is natural for many households to save money and purchase cheaper items since they are not receiving any stimulus checks.
-Furthermore, grocery stores like Walmart face increasing supply chain costs that are taking a bite out of their earnings.
-Walmart’s inventory also increased by 33% as it made aggressive buys to get ahead of inflation and make sure items stayed in stock.
-(Source: CNBC) The uprising logistic costs and aggressive buys are caused by inflation and supply-side disruptions under the pandemic, which will most likely resolve over the long term.
-Therefore, we shouldn’t think the future of Walmart is gloomy just because of one quarter of bad performance caused by the current economic environment.
+Furthermore, grocery stores like Walmart face increasing supply chain costs that take a bite out of their earnings.
+Walmart's inventory also increased by 33% as it made aggressive buys to get ahead of inflation and make sure items stayed in stock.
+(Source: CNBC) The rising logistic costs result from supply-side disruptions caused by the pandemic, which will most likely resolve over the long term.
+Therefore, we shouldn't think that the future of Walmart is gloomy just because of one or two-quarters of lousy performance under the current economic environment.

 Furthermore, the average lifespan of a company on the Standard and Poor's 500 Index is 21 years, which is 84 quarters.
-(Source: Statista) One-quarter of bad performance only constitutes 1/84 or 1.19% of a company's lifetime, which is unlikely to change a company drastically.
-Furthermore, a firm's present value is determined by the cash flow it will generate in the future discounted to present.
-As previously mentioned, bad performance in one quarter is unlikely to change a company permanently.
-Therefore, Walmart's ability to generate long term future cash flow is improbable to be negatively impacted.
+(Source: Statista) One-quarter of bad performance only constitutes 1/84 or 1.19% of a company's lifetime, which does not affect a company's long-term fundamentals.
+Furthermore, Any business's fundamental or intrinsic value is the sum of all cash flows it will generate in the future discounted to the present.
+As previously mentioned, bad performance in one quarter is unlikely to change a company's fundamental or intrinsic value permanently.
+Therefore, Walmart's ability to generate long-term future cash flows is most likely unchanged.

-Let’s take a look at Walmart’s stock price since it went public.
-Although there were seemingly major downfalls at certain periods, Walmart rebounded strong and established a steady upward trend.
-Additionally, looking at Walmart’s earnings per share (EPS) for the past twelve years, we can observe that its EPS is quite constant, and rebounded strongly after minor decreases.
+Let’s look at Walmart’s stock price since it went public.
+Although there were seemingly major downfalls at specific periods, Walmart rebounded strongly and has maintained a steady upward trend.
+Additionally, looking at Walmart’s earnings per share (EPS) for the past twelve years, we can observe that its EPS has rebounded strongly after every significant downturn.

 A similar situation is also happening to Amazon.
 The pandemic and subsequent war in Ukraine have brought unusual growth and challenges to Amazon in early 2022.
-Furthermore, Amazon has been navigating a host of economic challenges, including rising inflation, higher fuel, and labor costs, and global supply chain snarls.
-However, whether it is the pandemic or inflation is unsustainable in the long run.
+Amazon has been navigating a host of economic challenges, including rising inflation, higher fuel, and labor costs, and global supply chain snarls.
+But its history is perhaps key to understanding why these problems don't matter.

-Looking at Amazon’s past stock price and EPS, we can see Amazon is growing rapidly and steadily, surviving crises such as the Dot Com Bubble and the 2008 Financial Crisis.
-Ultimately, what drives a company’s growth is the company's long term fundamental value.
-As we can see, Amazon's stock price is increasing in response to its increasing EPS.
+Looking at Amazon's past EPS(Earnings Per Share), we can see that it grew rapidly and steadily and survived crises such as the Dot Com Bubble and the 2008 Financial Crisis.
+Ultimately, the company's long-term fundamental value drives a company's growth.
+As we can see, Amazon's stock price kept increasing, mirroring its growing earnings.

-In conclusion, Investors should always focus on the fundamentals of a business as that ultimately drive the stock price of a company over the long term.
+In conclusion, Investors should always be focused on the long-term fundamentals of a business as that is what ultimately drives a company's stock price over the long term.
+Most Importantly, any event that doesn't directly affect a business's long-term cash flow generation abilities can be safely ignored.

 By: Siddharth Singhai and Yang Peng